Database Scopes

 The databaseClientsByScopeId query provides paginated retrieval of all Database Clients that have a given scope assigned.

-The databaseScopes query provides paginated retrieval of all Database Scopes, optionally filtered by a name prefix.
+The databaseScopes query provides paginated retrieval of all Database Scopes, optionally filtered by a name prefix and/or a claim name.
+When both filters are provided, only scopes whose name starts with the given prefix and that contain the given claim are returned.

 Current limitations#